(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Take small bites.

-• Completely swallow each bite of food before you take the next one.
+• Completely swallow each bite of food before taking the next one.

 • When possible, use a straw for beverages and soft foods.